Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 // buy 1000 lots and print cost
 ```

-To test this quick-and-dirty hypothesis works, I iterated over input one
+To get this test out quickly, I didn't focus on optimization: I iterated over
-character at a time when processing it and did naive deletes and bids in my
+input one character at a time when processing it and did naive deletes and bids
-vector orderbook.
-An optimal solution would SIMD shuffle the input to decode it
+in my vector orderbook.
+An optimal solution would SIMD shuffle the input to
-and use all the orderbook tricks I discussed above.
+decode it and use all the orderbook tricks I discussed above.

 My first submission had debug logging to stderr in the hot loop that I forgot
 to remove when I submitted, and it's score was <6000, 1.5x as fast as the best